Causes and symptoms

 As the origin of the condition is unknown, surgery alone cannot prevent the disease from spreading to other fingers or prevent the condition recurring in fingers that have already been operated on.

 Early forms of the condition are hardly ever treated.
 However, treatment must not be delayed as severe forms are more difficult to treat and the risk is higher.

 Outcomes will not be as good as expected and the risk of recurrence is higher.

 Outcomes will also be worse if the little finger or finger articulations are affected.

 Usually, we recommend therapy if patient cannot fully stretch his/her hand on a table by pressing it with the other hand.

 There are several forms of treatment available depending on the seriousness of the disease and on the patient.
 Complications can arise due to weakened skin resulting from this condition, and due to the presence of nerves and blood vessels close to the affected area.

-  Three Types of Treatment
+Three types of traitment

 This treatment involves a simple sectioning of the cords with the tip of a scalpel, bevel or needle.
 It is the first known treatment created by Dupuytren himself.
 The technique is very simple and patients can start using their hand again quickly.
 Often patients must wear an orthesis for several weeks.
 During the procedure there is a risk of blood vessels, nerves or tendons being damaged.
 Cord sectioning is especially indicated when the cords are only superficially under the skin, or subcutaneous.
 As a consequence, this treatment may not be suitable for every patient.
 As the disease is not eliminated by this procedure, there is a higher recurrence rate in comparison with other techniques.